coldfix/website/2015/05/16/bison-c++11.rst

 you can safely ignore the details.
 Just note that I prefer to work with simple structs and standard library containers as opposed to classes with virtual methods.
-This means that I get automatic support for initializer lists and that my data is easy to keep on the stack without requiring pointer semantics.
-If you somewhere do need polymorphic behaviour, I recommend to a smart pointer such as `std::shared_ptr`_.
+This means that I get automatic support for initializer lists and that the data is easy to keep on the stack without requiring pointer semantics.
+If you somewhere do need polymorphic behaviour, I recommend to use a smart pointer such as `std::shared_ptr`_.

 .. _`std::shared_ptr`: http://en.cppreference.com/w/cpp/memory/shared_ptr